marketcalls/openalgo-voice-based-orders/README.md

         - Speak your trading command clearly, for example:
             - "MILO buy 100 shares of TCS."
             - "MYLO sell 50 shares of Infosys."
-            - "MY LOVE buy 20 shares of Zomato."
+            - "MILO buy 20 shares of Zomato."

     - **Automatic Processing:**
         - After a brief pause (detected by silence), the system will process the command, place the order, and display the results.